How To Get A Death Will In Spanish Translated Into English?

 The number of pages, the complexity of the language, the level of accuracy and quality needed, and the turnaround time can all affect the cost.

-How long does it take to translate a death will from Spanish to English?
+How long does translating a death will from Spanish to English take?

 The amount of time it takes to translate a death will from Spanish to English depends on several factors.